Mgodoyd/Docker-GUI-ANYDESK-VNC/README.md

 - `Dockerfile-debian-MATE`: Dockerfile to create a Debian-based image.
 - `Dockerfile-debian-XFCE`: Dockerfile to create a Debian-based image.
 - `Dockerfile-fedora-LXDE`: Dockerfile to create a Fedora-based image.
+- `start-vnc.sh`: Script to start the VNC server.

 ## Previous requirements